-Anyone in the County of Peterborough who is experiencing absolute homelessness can make use of shelter services located in the City of Peterborough.
+Anyone experiencing absolute homelessness can make use of shelter services located in the City of Peterborough.
 A "Point in Time Count" in March 2018 identified 259 people who were experiencing homelessness in Peterborough at that time.
-Of those, 58% experienced homelessness before the age of 25 years, and 27% identified as Indigenous.125
+Of those, 58% experienced homelessness before the age of 25 years, and 27% identified as Indigenous.137